-Situated between the scenic Blue Mountains and the sandy beaches of Tasman Sea, Sydney is a gorgeous metropolis that has a temperate climate year-round making it the perfect place to gain professional experience while escaping from the cold winters or the humid summers of home.
+Situated between the scenic Blue Mountains and the sandy beaches of Tasman Sea, Sydney is a gorgeous metropolis.
+This sought after destination has a temperate climate year-round makes it the perfect place to gain professional experience while escaping from the cold winters or the humid summers of home.
 Due to all of that lovely weather there are some great places to explore in the Emerald City that won’t cost you a thing no matter when you decide to go!

 1. Botanical Gardens

-Established in 1816, Royal Botanic Garden is one of the oldest botanic gardens in Australia.
+Established in 1816, the Royal Botanic Garden is a once in a lifetime visit.
 Located on the Sydney Harbor, the Gardens are free to enter and are full of beautiful flowers and plants from around the world.
-On a sunny day spend time walking through the gardens to enjoy the views of the Harbor, Opera House, and see the splendor of Australia’s flora.
+On a sunny day, #treatyoself and spend time walking through the gardens to enjoy the views of the Harbor, Opera House, and see the splendor of Australia’s flora.

-Sydney’s museums and galleries house hundreds of cultural pieces ranging from historic pieces of the Aborigines to unique artwork from aspiring Australian artists.
+Sydney’s museums and galleries house hundreds of cultural pieces, ranging from historic pieces of the Aborigines to unique artwork from up and coming Australian artists.
 Two places to visit in Sydney include the Museum of Contemporary Art and the Art Gallery of New South Wales.
 Both of these galleries do not have an entry fee and will allow you to feast your eyes on the masterpieces of Australian art and history.

 There are a several markets in Sydney and surrounding neighborhoods that have great food, stylish fashion, unique gifts, and plenty to see.
 Exploring local markets is a fun and free way to find souvenirs, try new foods, and feel like a local.
 We recommend the markets of Glebe (close to our housing for interns) and weekend markets in the Rocks.